djarwoso/djarwoso/README.md

 # Hi there,
 ## About me:
-- 🔭 I’m currently working
+- 🔭 I’m currently Jobs Seeker
-- 🌱 I’m currently
+- 🌱 I’m currently Freelancer
-- 👯 I’m looking to
-- 🤔 I’m looking for
 - 📫 How to reach me: jarwoso@gmail.com

 ## Education: